 Adrian is a photographic artist based in Austin, Texas.
 Born in the UK, Adrian received his Bachelor of Arts in Visual Communication before moving to the US in 2007 to pursue photography.

 In 2013 Adrian founded Lumiere Tintype, the world's only traveling tintype portrait studio.
 Lumiere serves as an attempt to make honest, timeless portraiture that helps people to reconnect with the lost alchemy of a handmade photograph.
-In the past six years Adrian has shot over eleven thousand tintype portraits, images that he hopes will be cherished for generations to come.
+In the past twelve years Adrian has shot over twenty thousand tintype portraits, images that he hopes will be cherished for generations to come.

 Outside of Lumiere, Adrian’s photographic work plays with the idea that our notions of photography are beginning to detach from the rules of perspective.
 As digital technologies continue to reshape our understanding of what a photograph can be, we are discovering immersive new ways to become transfixed by the power of an image.